Court unanimously confirms invalid search warrant for Smethurst, however, did not order the AFP to destroy materials in 4:3 decision.

 This Judgment will now fundamentally echo as a firm precedent within the legal arena concerning the ongoing scope and depth of police powers, the tort of trespass to goods and how “sufficient precision” is emphasised as necessary for a warrant to be considered valid.
 This recent judgment continues to uphold the balancing act of public and private interests which continues to rest on a knife’s edge, now ever tilting against civil liberties.
 Interestingly, the majority (Chief Justice Kiefel, Justice Bell and Justice Keane) came close to commenting on this balance, yet fell shy of directly addressing the freedom of speech question:

 “It may be accepted that the balance struck by the legislature to a greater extent, favours the public interest in the investigation and prosecution of crimes.
 Nevertheless it remains a concern of the legislature, in enacting provisions authorising warrants for search and seizure, to provide a measure of protection to persons affected by a warrant.”

 “Australians should be extremely concerned that a journalist’s home can be raided illegally”

-It is not clear how exactly this ‘concern’ to persons affected by a warrant is being remedied by the High Court, in light of the majority decision to decline Ms Smethurst a return of her property.
+However,it is not clear how exactly this ‘concern’ to persons affected by a warrant is getting a remedy from the High Court, in light of the majority decision to decline Ms Smethurst a return of her property.

-In a response to the judgment delivered, chairman Michael Miller delivered a statement on behalf of News Corporation that, “All Australians should be extremely concerned that a journalist’s home can be raided illegally.”
-As legal practitioners, it is also a deep concern for our “clients” who are in fact everyday people across all walks of race, class and life who step into law firm offices across the state, seeking legal sanctuary, protection and advice against the very law itself.
+Finally, as legal practitioners, it is also a deep concern for our “clients”.
+These are in fact everyday people across all walks of race, class and life who step into law firm offices across the state, seeking legal sanctuary, protection and advice against the very law itself.